Russia, Central Asian allies hold drills near Afghanistan

-MOSCOW (AP) — The troops from Russia, Tajikistan and Uzbekistan on Tuesday wrapped up their drills intended to simulate a joint response to potential security threats coming from Afghanistan.
+MOSCOW (AP) — Troops from Russia, Tajikistan and Uzbekistan on Tuesday wrapped up their drills intended to simulate a joint response to potential security threats coming from Afghanistan.

 The war games that began last week involved 2,500 Russian, Tajik and Uzbek troops and about 500 military vehicles.